 Q: Should I set a target score for myself?

 Yes, it would be extremely beneficial to set a target GMAT score, as you can draft a productive study plan around it.
-Additionally, once you complete the exam at the test center, you will receive your scores immediately and you will have two minutes to either accept it or reject it.
+Additionally, once you complete the exam at the test centre, you will receive your scores immediately and you will have two minutes to either accept them or reject them.
 With a target score in mind, it will be easier to make this choice.

 Q: Can I retake the GMAT?

 Yes, you can retake the GMAT.
 However, you have to wait for 16 days after your first attempt and you can only take the GMAT five times within an academic year.